THE FOLLOWING TERMS CONSTITUTE THE “CODE OF CONDUCT” AND FORM AN INTEGRAL PART OF THE LEGAL AGREEEMENT. PLEASE READ THEM CAREFULLY.

 11.4 All Branding provided by Company is provided on an “as is” basis and without any warranty whatsoever:

-c) The Introducer will use only Company’s preapproved text links, banners and promotion mails and will not alter their appearance, design or content, unless Company gives the Introducer specific prior written authorization to do so.
-At the Introducer’s request, Company may provide the Introducer with a code that will enable the Introducer to post in the Introducer’s Websites rotating banners from of the Branding.
-The Introducer understands and acknowledges that the appearance and contents of Company’s text links, banners and promotion mails constitute the only authorized and permitted representation of the Sites.
+- c) The Introducer will use only Company’s approved text links and banners and promotion mails and will not alter their appearance, design or content, unless Company gives the Introducer specific prior written authorization to do so.
+At the Introducer ’s request, Company may provide the Introducer with a code that will enable the Introducer to post in the Introducer’s Websites rotating banners from of the Branding.
+The Introducer understands and acknowledges that the appearance and contents of Company’s text links and banners and promotion mails constitute the only authorized and permitted representation of the Sites.

-d) The Introducer will be solely responsible that all the content of the Introducer’s Websites is original or otherwise is permitted to be published by the owner of the information thereof.
-The Introducer may not alter, amend, adapt or translate marketing material nor any IP Right without the Company’s prior written explicit consent or remove or alter any “TM”, “™”, copyright or other proprietary notice or designation without Company’s prior written explicit consent.
+- d) The Introducer will be solely responsible that all the content of the Introducer ’s Websites is original or otherwise is permitted to be published by the owner thereof.
+The Introducer may not alter, amend, adapt or translate marketing material nor any IP Right without Company’s prior written explicit consent or remove or alter any “TM”, “™”, copyright or other proprietary notice or designation without Company’s prior written explicit consent.

 12.1 Each Party agrees to use the other Party’s Confidential Information solely as necessary for performing its obligations hereunder and that the Confidential Information will not be released or disclosed to any third party whatsoever without the prior written consent of Company.